History of the Aromanians: Post-war situation in Greece

 Aromanians today come after more than 50 years after the closure of the last school and church in the Vlach language.
 The old term "Vlachos" is still used as a "pejorative" by Greeks.
 After the Regime of the Colonels fell in 1974 however, the first local cultural organizations were formed to prevent the extinction of the language and culture.
 These organisations never had any government support.
 The Aromanian language had never been included in the educational curriculum of Greece, as it had always been considered a vulgar language.
 On the contrary, their use has been strongly discouraged.
 Such attitudes have led many Vlach parents to discourage their children from learning their mother tongue in order to avoid discrimination and maltreatment.
 Currently there is no education for Aromanian children in their mother tongue, and there are no public television or radio stations broadcasting fully or partially in Aromanian.

-After pressure from the Union for Aromanian Language and Culture in Germany, the Parliamentary Assembly of the Council of Europe (PACE) examined a report on the Aromanians in 1997 which reported the critical situation of the Aromanian language and culture, and adopted a recommendation that the Greek government should do whatever is necessary to respect their culture and facilitate education in Aromanian and to implement its use in schools, churches and the media.
+After pressure from the Union for Aromanian Language and Culture in Germany, the Parliamentary Assembly of the Council of Europe (PACE) examined a report on the Aromanians in 1997 which reported the critical situation of the Aromanian language and culture, and adopted Recommendation 1333 (1997) in which it was said that the Greek government, among others, should do whatever is necessary to respect their culture and facilitate education in Aromanian and to implement its use in schools, churches and the media.
 The Greek Vlachs oppose the introduction of the language into the education system as European Union and leading Greek political figures have suggested, viewing it as an artificial distinction between them and other Greeks.
 For example, the former education minister, George Papandreou, received a negative response from Aromanian mayors and associations to his proposal for a trial Aromanian language education programme.
 The Panhellenic Federation of Cultural Associations of Vlachs expressed strong opposition to PACE's recommendation in 1997 that the tuition of Aromanian be supported so as to avoid its extinction.
 On the other hand, there is a small minority within the community which strongly supports such efforts.
 On a visit to Metsovo, Epirus in 1998, the Greek President Costis Stephanopoulos called on Aromanians to speak and teach their language, so as not to be lost.
 There are currently no schools or churches teaching and holding services in Aromanian language.